The age-old question: Should I leave my heating on all day or not? and even with heat pumps: On all day and night?

 Each of these points is covered in more detail in our article ‘the benefits of low-temperature systems.’

 So outside of what your heat source is, here's your first variable.
 Is your usage pattern high or low?
 Regular or irregular?

 If you are in your property from 8 at night, in bed by 10, and out of the house by 7 am, five days a week, as well as being busy out of the house on weekends, then clearly heating your house throughout the day would be very wasteful.

 However, if your property is used more often, perhaps you are retired, then you could be experiencing higher levels of comfort throughout the day with all the benefits listed above.

 If you or other occupants are in and out at random points for random amounts of time, then it may not be worth trying turning your heating off, or perhaps if you do turn it ‘off’ you may want to use a slightly higher setback temperature.

 A 1930s building with a brick inner skim and brick internal wall will have a lot of thermal mass, a modern building with stud plasterboard internal walls will have a low thermal mass.

-Conversely though, it also means the heat source will take longer to heat the property, so high mass buildings typically have to turn on their heating earlier and off earlier and have wasted heat while waiting to warm up and wasted heat during cold down, so higher mass buildings will suit more steady state heating.
+Conversely though, it also means the heat source will take longer to heat the property.
+High-mass buildings typically have to turn on their heating earlier and off earlier and have wasted heat while waiting to warm up and wasted heat during cold down.
+So, higher mass buildings will suit more steady-state heating.

 This is a quick overview, much more on our thermal mass article.